algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Functional_specifications.md

 It consist on a yellow, round shaped character named "Pac-Man" eating "Pac-dots" on a 2D map.

 The antagonists are little ghosts, four of them can be seen in the game.
-Each ghost has a name related to it's color except for the orange one.
+Each ghost has a name related to its color except for the orange one.

 <img src="./Images/Characters.jpg" width="300">